Moving to Beijing

 Affectionately called Tan Da Bing or “spreading pancake", Beijing’s growth is expected to continue, absorbing the surrounding areas and cumulating in a 100 million-strong megacity.
 This process is well underway, with the city’s public transport network progressively serving more people living further from the city centre.

-As it stands, the city's size is staggering, and is home to more than 20 million people.
+As it stands, the city's size is staggering; it is home to more than 20 million people.
 The sheer magnitude means that there are already smaller city-like districts within Beijing, from expat suburb communities to expansive, shapeless developments.

 Beijing is not always as accommodating as other international cities and foreign residents have to overcome the challenges of becoming familiar with a language and a culture entirely different from their own.
 As isolated from the local populace as expats sometimes feel, the density of Beijing’s burgeoning population can feel stifling and claustrophobic.